dnet-team/dnet-basic-aggregator/README.md

 </br>Example: <code>services.oai.publisher.repo.name = TEST_Aggregator OAI-PMH Publisher</code>
 - <code>services.oai.publisher.repo.email</code>: email of the OAI-PMH Publisher administrator, as it will appear in the OAI Identify response.
 Default is "dnet-admin@mock.it".
 The default *must not* be used in beta or production system for it is a mock email.
 </br>Example: <code>name.surname@valid.mail.com</code>
 - <code>dnet.admin.password</code>: md5sum of the password that will allow the user "admin" to login to the D-Net Admin UI.
-To generate the new password: <code>echo -n "yourpassword" | md5</code>.
+To generate the new password: <code>echo thePassword -n | md5</code>.
 Default is "dnet-minimal" (without double quotes).
 The default value *should always be overridden*.
-</br>Example: <code>dnet.admin.password = 5d1ed3888708c0f4cd46b29306a6b449</code>, where 5d1ed3888708c0f4cd46b29306a6b449 is the md5 for the string "pwd" obtained via the command <code>echo -n "pwd" | md5</code>.
+</br>Example: <code>dnet.admin.password = 5d1ed3888708c0f4cd46b29306a6b449</code>, where 5d1ed3888708c0f4cd46b29306a6b449 is the md5 for the string "pwd" obtained via the command <code>echo pwd -n | md5</code>.
 - <code>service.solr.index.jsonConfiguration</code>: information about the Solr instance to be used to create full-text indices on the aggregated metadata records.
 Default value assumes a local Solr instance.
 Specifically:
 <code>
 {"id":"solr",\